What are state rainy day funds, and how do they work?

 Rainy day funds, also known as budget stabilization funds, allow states to set aside surplus revenue for use during unexpected deficits.
 Every state has some type of rainy day fund, though deposit and withdrawal rules vary considerably.

 States finance their reserve funds differently (table 1).
-Most allow some or all their year-end surplus to flow to the rainy day fund (RDF).
-Other states require a flat contribution out of total or special revenue sources.
+Most allow some or all of their year-end surplus to flow to the rainy day fund (RDF), but some states require a flat contribution out of total revenue or a special revenue source.
 California, for example, dedicates a portion of its capital gains tax revenue to its budget stabilization account.
 Similarly, natural resource–rich states like Texas and Louisiana dedicate a portion of oil extraction revenues to various reserve funds, in combination with other deposit mechanisms.

 A handful of states tie their reserve accounts to either revenue or economic growth.
 Indiana, for example, ties its deposits to personal income.
 Arizona also ties its deposits to a personal income growth formula, but the legislature must authorize the transfer and in practice rarely adheres to the recommended formula.
 Other states require specified set-asides until the fund reaches its minimum required balance.
 A few states replenish their funds with discretionary appropriations as part of the budget process, but regular contributions are not automatic or required in these states.
 Except for the few states (such as Colorado) required to remit surplus revenues to voters, most states can also carry additional general fund surpluses into the following fiscal year once any RDF funding requirements are met.